Gin Gin

 Gin Gin faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.3%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 7.3%, followed by postgraduate qualifications (1.0%) and graduate diplomas (1.0%).
-Vocational credentials are prominent, with 42.9% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (34.1%).
+Vocational credentials are prevalent, with 42.9% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (34.1%).

-Educational participation is high, with 26.8% of residents currently enrolled in formal education.
-This includes secondary education (10.4%), primary education (9.6%), and tertiary education (2.5%).
+Educational participation is high at 26.8%, comprising secondary education (10.4%), primary education (9.6%), and tertiary education (2.5%).

 Frequently Asked Questions - Education